edeyneka/edeyneka.github.io/_posts/2022-04-01-tips_towards_an_offer.md

 *CV, LinkedIn, job positions, and interviews*

 Hello!
 It has been more than a year since I received my software engineering internship offers.
-Now I want to share all the details of my application process and hope it can help someone, especially in the current situation.
+Now I want to share some the details of my application process and hope it can help someone, especially in the current situation.
 I think this blog post can be useful not only for SWE/ML interns but also for those applying for full-time positions and even not SWE/ML.

 > Disclaimer: I got offers from Snap Inc, Apple and went through all technical interviews with Google, and dropped from the process by myself (because I had already accepted Snap’s offer).
 >